Name: Meeo Letlind

 But as to be expected of the knightly standard, the youths were treated well in their care: clothed and fed, and moved to the villages of the territory of what would soon become Ragnivan’s capitol: Galeis.
 It’s there that the children were presented with the opportunity of their choice of foster care, the territorial charter academy known as Verroun, military service to the commonwealth of towns, or the work force – no option was perfect, and many of the children were far too young to have much choice in the matter.

 Meeo chose the academy, with the sole purpose of entering the magic tract of education.
-She excelled at school with the lack of a true social life, but the strain of her past rears its molten gaze upon her in only a month from her acceptance.
+She excelled at school with the lack of a true social life, but the strain of her past reared its molten gaze upon her in only a month of her acceptance.

 It turns out that from all the abuse, and all the pain, it was still the closest thing to meaningful contact she’s ever had with a human before.
 Being made less than a human, something disposable and practical to someone else, was the only way she could connect, and often the only way she could feel that was to force that same emotion on someone else.
-To avoid pain, she would lie, or “act” as it were, and to gain pleasure, she’d search out partners for a single, blissful night.
+To avoid pain, she would lie, or “act” as it were.
+To mask over her pain, she’d search out partners for a single, blissful night.

 In the short years of her time at Verroun, she had made quick and sometimes aggressive conquests of several of her fellow students.
 Both the boys and girls of her class had not met someone with such a low barrier before, and this made her a popular choice for many of their first experiences with that sort of thing.
 Most of them wanted to enter a genuine relationship with her after such profanely-abrupt sexual affairs, but she politely turned them all down in her uniquely cloud-headed way, almost as if it had never even happened – the truth is, she was looking for something in them that she could never find.